mohit-singh-13/React-Native/README.md

-# React Native Demos í³±
+# React Native Demos ğŸ“±

 Welcome to my **React Native** learning repository!
 This repo is a collection of small demo apps and projects I've built while learning React Native.
 Each folder contains a self-contained project, focusing on different concepts such as navigation, state management, API integration, Native Features and more.

-## íº€ Why this Repository?
+## ğŸš€ Why this Repository?

 I'm using this repository to: